uchicago-library/ldr_metadatastorage/README.md

     1. The element metadata is a compound element that contains the following
         - ONLY two instances of the element dc:title
             - The value of the first instance is a string containing multiple words composed of alphabetic or numeric characters.
 This is the formal title of the collection.
-            - The value of teh second instance MUST be a single  word composed exclusively of alphabetic characters.
+            - The value of the second instance MUST be a single  word composed exclusively of alphabetic characters.
 This is the unique identifier for the collection.
         - ONLY  one instance of the element dc:description
             - The value  of the element dc:description  is multiple complete sentences.
             - GUIDELINE: In order to ensure easy display on a variety of screen sizes for hardware it is advised to keep to a limit of at most 4 sentences.